root-project/root/README/ReleaseNotes/v626/index.md

 - The "Virtual MonteCarlo" facility VMC (`montecarlo/vmc`) has been removed from ROOT.
 The development of this package has moved to a [separate project](https://github.com/vmc-project/).
 ROOT's copy of VMC was deprecated since v6.18.
 - `TTreeProcessorMT::SetMaxTasksPerFilePerWorker` has been removed. `TTreeProcessorMT::SetTasksPerWorkerHint` is a superior alternative.
-- TTree::GetEntry() and TTree::GetEvent() no longer have 0 as the default value for the first parameter `entry`.
+- `TTree::GetEntry()` and `TTree::GetEvent()` no longer have 0 as the default value for the first parameter `entry`.
+We are not aware of correct uses of this function without providing an entry number.
+If you have one, please simply pass `0` from now on.

 ## Core Libraries